Visceral pain: Treatment

 Symptomatic treatment of visceral pain relies primarily upon pharmacotherapy.
-Since visceral pain can result secondary to a wide variety of causes, with or without associated pathology, a wide variety of pharmacological classes of drugs are used including a variety of analgesics (ex. opiates, NSAIDs, benzodiazepines), antispasmodics (ex. loperamide), antidepressants (ex.
+Since visceral pain can result secondary to a wide variety of causes, with or without associated pathology, a wide variety of pharmacological classes of drugs are used including a variety of analgesics (ex. opiates, NSAIDs, cannabinoids), antispasmodics (ex. loperamide, benzodiazepines), antidepressants (ex.
 TCA, SSRI, SNRI) as well as others (ex. ketamine, clonidine, gabapentin).
 In addition, pharmacotherapy that targets the underlying cause of the pain can help alleviate symptoms due to lessening visceral nociceptive inputs.
 For example, the use of nitrates can reduce anginal pain by dilating the coronary arteries and thus reducing the ischemia causing the pain.
 The use of spasmolytics (antispasmodics) can help alleviate pain from a gastrointestinal obstruction by inhibiting the contraction of the gut.
 There are issues associated with pharmacotherapy that include side effects (ex. constipation associated with opiate use), chemical dependence or addiction, and inadequate pain relief.

 Invasive therapies are in general reserved for patients in whom pharmacological and other non-invasive therapies are ineffective.
 A wide variety of interventions are available and shown to be effective, a few will be discussed here.
 Approximately 50–80% of pelvic cancer pain patients benefit from nerve blocks.
 Nerve blocks offer temporary relief and typically involve injection of a nerve bundle with either a local anesthetic, a steroid, or both.
 Permanent nerve block can be produced by destruction of nerve tissue.
 Strong evidence from multiple randomized controlled trials support the use of neurolytic celiac plexus block to alleviate pain and reduce opioid consumption in patients with malignant pain originating from abdominal viscera such as the pancreas.
 Neurostimulation, from a device such as a spinal cord stimulator (SCS), for refractory angina has been shown to be effective in several randomized controlled trials.
 A SCS may also be used for other chronic pain conditions such as chronic pancreatitis and familial Mediterranean fever.
 Other devices that have shown benefit in reducing pain include transcutaneous electrical nerve stimulators (TENS), targeted field stimulation, both used for somatic hyperalgesic states, external neuromodulation, pulsed radiofrequency ablation and neuraxial drug delivery systems.